icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 ![](images/naca-tr-1215/Fig24small.png)

-LTR-LT-92 shows the same effect, plotted in a different format:
+"An Appraisal of the Single Rotating Cylinder Method of Liquid Water Content Measurement" [^9] shows a similar effect, plotted in a different format:

 ![](images/LRT-LT-92Fig3.png)

 ##Conclusion

-Langmuir was widely acknowledged in the post-NACA era by another often cited author of aircraft icing publications (B.L.
-Messinger, 1969):
+Langmuir was widely acknowledged in the post-NACA era, including by another often cited author of aircraft icing publications (B.L.
+Messinger, 1969 [^11]):
 > Thanks to the basic work of Dr. Irving Langmuir and his associates in the early 194O's, we came to understand the physics of the behavior of cloud particles in the aerodynamic flow field of an airplane.